Given an input string, reverse the string word by word. A word is defined as a sequence of non-space characters.

 Update (2017-10-16):

-, so pleasereset to the default code definitionby clicking on the reload button above the code editor.
+We have updated the function signature to accept acharacter array, so pleasereset to the default code definitionby clicking on the reload button above the code editor.
 Also,Run Codeis now available!

 class Solution {